 The comparison table has been developed to show how the alternative Modifications differ from the UNC Modification Proposal 0621.
 In the simplified and full version, blue cells show variation in treatment of that element from UNC Modification Proposal 0621.

-Note: the full comparison table has been used to aid in the formulation of the key issues section and the production of the legal text, especially in the production of legal text where alternatives differ from the original National Grid 0621 proposal.
+Note: the full comparison table has been used to aid in the formulation of the key issues section and the production of the legal text, especially where alternatives differ from the original National Grid 0621 proposal.

 Simplified Comparison Table